ssteidte/ruboto-rackup/README.md

 Android Ruboto app mimicking 'rackup'.

+This is a Ruboto project, see http://ruboto.org for more information.

 This app starts a ruby rack server at a configurable port, starting the rack application configured in /sdcard/jruby/config.ru.
 Besides Ruboto's (moderate) stack limitations any application works as it does on a desktop.

+The advantage is, that you develop the rack application on the dektop and then just copy the file to the device using the remote copy method of your choice.
+No recompile needed, just stop and start the server again to pick up the changes.

 Quick Start
 -----------